miraland-labs/solarti-program-library/docs/src/stake-pool/quickstart.md

 7FMebvnWnWN45KF5Fa3Y7kAJZReKU6WLzribtWDJybax
 ```

-Note: this will fail if another `solana-test-validator` is already running.
+Note: this will fail if another `miraland-test-validator` is already running.

 #### Important notes on local network